 Perhaps you’re getting a good deal on a house but find the plumbing needs upgrading.
 Contact one or two insured and licensed local plumbers for estimates and see if the cost of the upgrade will still give you a good return on your investment.

 Though Baltimore is only an example here, the same rules apply no matter where you want to relocate.
-The cost of living for the lifestyle you envision, being realistic about the pros and cons that each city has to offer, and deciding if your business can thrive there are all important considerations.
+The cost of living for the lifestyle you envision, Priority One are saying that being realistic about the pros and cons that each city has to offer, and deciding if your business can thrive there are all important considerations.
 But so is following your heart.
 Like another talented songwriter, Jimmy Buffett said, changes in latitude, changes in attitude, and that could mean a much happier you in your new city.